thecityny/data-mental-health-in-schools/README.md

 - **`sw`**: Total number of social workers, including part-time workers.
 - **`provider`**: Name of the school-based mental health clinic.
 THE CITY obtained this data from the Department of Education.
 The information can also be found on the DOE's <a href='https://www.schools.nyc.gov/schools/K001'>website</a>.
 - **`school_psychologist_providing`**: Whether school psychologists are providing mandated counseling?
 This column is binary coded; 0 =no and 1=yes.
 - **`lead_cbo_partner`**:The name of school's community-based organization partner for mental health support.
 THE CITY and Chalkbeat obtained the 2022-23 list exclusively from the DOE.
-N/A values listed have community school directors who are directly employed by the DOE rather than a CBO. no_cbo means that the school is a community school but as of publication doesn't have a CBO yet.
-Previous reports can be found at this <a href='https://data.cityofnewyork.us/Education/2021-2022-Community-Schools-List/su38-ur5m/data'>Data Source.</a>
+The schools with cs_director as a cbo partner have community school directors who are directly employed by the DOE.
+The schools with no_cbo means that the school is a community school but has no CBO yet.
+Previous reports can be found at this <a href='https://data.cityofnewyork.us/Education/2021-2022-Community-Schools-List/su38-ur5m/data'>here</a>.

 ## Temporary housing, 2021-22 school year